Festival Flyer

 • Small, but with BIG acts: you can walk around the main part of the site in around 20-25 mins, and in the stroll you might well see Pixies, Kid Kapichi, Beans on Toast, Scott Doonican, and Samantics playing… (well, maybe not quite at the same time, but you get my drift).
 Seriously though…often one of the best line-ups of the season.
 Hands down.

 • Beer: Bearded Theory puts the beer in your beard.
-Alongside their standard bars (which are half decent) they bring in a couple of specialist craft ale purveyors who will ‘blow your bloody doors off’ if you fancy something above 4.2 abv with serious flavour.
+Alongside their standard bars (which are half decent) they bring in a couple of specialist craft ale purveyors who will ‘blow your bloody doors off’ if you fancy something significantly above 4.2 abv with serious flavour.

 • BYOB: not that we want to sound like beer is more important than music, but if you want to carry your own supplies into the arena you are perfectly able to do so…